Netdex/Seppuku/README.md

 ## FAQ

 **Q**: I'll be dead anyways, why would I care about what happens after I die?<br>
-**A**: I just write software, get your moral dilemmas outta here
+**A**: I just write software, get your philosophy outta here

 **Q**: How should I run this?<br>
 **A**: Rent a Linux box and run it with Mono as a daemon or something of that ilk.
-I haven't actually tested it with Mono so good luck with that.

 ### Build Instructions
 1. Restore NuGet targets in `packages.config`
 2. Use `msbuild` or `xbuild` to build the release target of Seppuku.sln

 ### Usage
-1. Run seppuku.exe, it will generate a configuation file on first run.
+1. Run seppuku.exe, it will generate a configuration files on first run.
 2. Modify the configuration file to your heart's content.
+3. Modify the module configuration files in Configuration/.
-3. Restart seppuku.exe and leave it running.
+4. Restart seppuku.exe and leave it running.

 ### Web API
 Seppuku also exposes a web API through ModuleWebAPI to query information about the deadman's switch, available at localhost:19007 by default (can be configured).
 All responses are returned in JSON.
 Look [here](https://github.com/Netdex/Seppuku/blob/master/Seppuku/Module/Internal/Endpoint/IndexEndpoint.cs) if you're curious about what data is returned.
 The following commands are available (and probably more since I don't document quickly):